pandastrike/shred/ReadMe.md

 * `url`: url to make the request to
 * `headers`: hash of headers to send with the request
 * `port`: port to send the request to
-* `query`: hash or string to send as the query parameter
+* `query`: hash or string to send as the query parameters
 * `content`: data to send in the body of the request (also aliased to `body`)
 * `timeout`: length of time in ms to wait before killing the connection
 * `proxy`: url of http proxy to use